 Immunodeficiency

-Recurrent sinus infections, pneumonia, skin infections or infections requiring hospitalization can sometimes indicate an underlying problem with the immune system.
+Recurrent sinus infections, pneumonia, skin infections, or infections requiring hospitalization can sometimes indicate an underlying problem with the immune system.
 The most common immunodeficiency is not having enough antibodies to fight off infections.
 Treatment can include antibiotics and immunoglobulin replacement.
-Immunodeficiencies are different than autoimmune diseases, which are typically managed by a Rheumatology specialist.
+Immunodeficiencies are different than autoimmune diseases, which a Rheumatology specialist typically manages.

 Services Not Offered